blaw0006/SRP/documentation.md

 The file also generates labels for naming files on the assumption that you are dropping objects at one of the 17 marked positions near the UR5 robot, in the numbered order.

 <h3>Training models</h3>
-The models and much of the training code was adapted from ______ For my project I took models pretrained on AudioSet and finetuned them on my recorded audio data.
-To do this, I first downloaded the model from _____.
+The models and much of the training code were adapted from https://github.com/qiuqiangkong/audioset_tagging_cnn and https://github.com/qiuqiangkong/panns_transfer_to_gtzan.
+For my project I took models pretrained on AudioSet and finetuned them on my recorded audio data.
+To do this, I first downloaded the model from https://zenodo.org/records/3987831.

 <h3>Using runme.sh to finetune models</h3>
 Under src/panns_transfer_to_gtzan there is a bash script called runme.sh.
 This file calls the functions defined by the PANNs researchers.
 The DATASET_DIR is where the mp3 data is located.
 WORKSPACE is where the training code will save checkpoints.